stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

 .. code-block:: bash

-    apm-run-lcl-model.py model-input-params.inp
+    apm_run_lcl_model model-input-params.inp

 You will notice that several output files have been generated in the current directory.
 They are saved under the default names because we did not specified our own filenames in the input file.
 You can view the VTK file in Paraview and the other CSV data maps in your viewer of choice.
 The STATS file is not a data map but being saved as a CSV file allows for quick calculations in excel or similar software.
-The YAML version of the stats file provides an easy to parse format for programmic manipulation, such as using the ``apm-combine-yaml-stat-files.py`` script to coalesce the results of multiple simulations.
+The YAML version of the stats file provides an easy to parse format for programmic manipulation, such as using the ``apm_combine_yaml_stat_files`` script to coalesce the results of multiple simulations.
 If we try to run the model a second time as before line again you will see an error is generated and execution is terminated.
 This is because the line ``;OVERWRITE EXISTING FILES`` is preceded by a semicolon meaning it is commented out and by default existing files will not be overwritten.

 Running in Python Scripts
 -------------------------